Beethoven and the Revolution

 Beethoven was troubled about his financial future, commoner status, and marriageability; above all, his health was frightening.
 In the late 1790s, Beethoven started to hear the ringing and buzzing in his ears.
 In 1801 and 1802, he sought the consultation of a new physician, Johann Schmidt, and the recommendation was given to take some rest away from Vienna.
 Beethoven decided on a restful place on the outskirts of Vienna in the village of Heiligenstadt.
 His time in Heiligenstadt gave him the rest he needed, but his hearing ability was deteriorating.
 In the autumn of that year, he was compelled to draft his last will and testament.

 This document came to be known as the Heiligenstadt Testament.
 The paper is considered a confessional and psychological record of Beethoven’s state of mind.
 He writes about the length of his illnesses, revealing that he has contemplated suicide to overcome the pain and despair of the disease that haunts him, but his art keeps him from taking his life.
 Beethoven held this document hidden for the rest of his life, never revealing it to anyone until after his death.
-The document has been linked to the Eroica Symphony’s creation because it explains Beethoven’s psychological state and why his compositional style changed so drastically.
-Some scholars have noted that both the Heiligenstadt Testament and Eroica Symphony are linked confessional documents and recognizable moments of truth.
+The document is linked to the Eroica Symphony’s creation because it explains Beethoven’s psychological state and why his compositional style changed drastically.
+Some scholars have noted that the Heiligenstadt Testament and Eroica Symphony are linked confessional documents and recognizable moments of truth.

 Symphony No. 3 in E-Flat Major “Eroica,” Op.
 55